Arkansas College of Osteopathic Medicine - ARCOM

 Deposit Applied to Tuition?
 Yes

-Non-refundable deposit is applied toward first semester tuition at matriculation.
+The $2000 admissions acceptance deposit is non-refundable and applied toward first semester tuition upon matriculation.

 Deposit Refundable?
 No